All posts

 • Tenant isolation in test data and timestamp/lifecycle realism cause more demo embarrassments and test-flake than any data volume problem

-• Between fragile DIY scripts and $200K+ enterprise TDM procurement sits a third category — schema-aware generation — that fits regulated mid-size teams who can't touch production but also can't run a multi-quarter rollout
+• Between fragile DIY scripts and six-figure enterprise TDM procurement sits a third category — schema-aware generation — that fits regulated mid-size teams who can't touch production but also can't run a multi-quarter rollout

 Three things separate enterprise test data from a single team's fixtures: scale, sensitivity, and environment count.